History of France: Frankish kingdoms (486–987)

-In 486, Clovis I, leader of the Salian Franks, defeated Syagrius at Soissons and subsequently united most of northern and central Gaul under his rule.
+In 486 Clovis I, leader of the Salian Franks, defeated Syagrius at Soissons and subsequently united most of northern and central Gaul under his rule.
 Clovis then recorded a succession of victories against other Germanic tribes such as the Alamanni at Tolbiac.
-In 496, pagan Clovis adopted Catholicism.
+In 496 Clovis started a war against the Goths in Aquitanië, which was mainly aimed for gathering loot.
+It took the Gothic king Alaric II two years to push back the Franks.
+In 507 a second war started.
+This time Clovis defeated Alaric at Vouillé and annexed Aquitaine, and thus Toulouse, into his Frankish kingdom.
+After his victory the pagan Clovis adopted Catholicism.
 This gave him greater legitimacy and power over his Christian subjects and granted him clerical support against the Arian Visigoths.
-He defeated Alaric II at Vouillé in 507 and annexed Aquitaine, and thus Toulouse, into his Frankish kingdom.

 The Goths retired to Toledo in what would become Spain.
-Clovis made Paris his capital and established the Merovingian Dynasty but his kingdom would not survive his death in 511.
+Clovis made Paris his capital and established the Merovingian dynasty but his kingdom did not survive his death in 511.
 Under Frankish inheritance traditions, all sons inherit part of the land, so four kingdoms emerged: centered on Paris, Orléans, Soissons, and Rheims.
 Over time, the borders and numbers of Frankish kingdoms were fluid and changed frequently.
-Also during this time, the Mayors of the Palace, originally the chief advisor to the kings, would become the real power in the Frankish lands; the Merovingian kings themselves would be reduced to little more than figureheads.
+Also during this time, the mayors of the palace, originally the chief advisors to the kings, became the real power in the Frankish lands; the Merovingian kings were reduced to little more than figureheads.

-By this time Muslims had conquered Hispania and Septimania became part of the Al-Andalus, which were threatening the Frankish kingdoms.
+By this time Muslims had conquered Hispania, and Septimania became part of the Al-Andalus, which threatened the Frankish kingdoms.
 Duke Odo the Great defeated a major invading force at Toulouse in 721 but failed to repel a raiding party in 732.
 The mayor of the palace, Charles Martel, defeated that raiding party at the Battle of Tours and earned respect and power within the Frankish Kingdom.
-The assumption of the crown in 751 by Pepin the Short (son of Charles Martel) established the Carolingian dynasty as the Kings of the Franks.
+The assumption of the crown in 751 by Pepin the Short (son of Charles Martel) established the Carolingian dynasty as the kings of the Franks.